-With that said, informal education refers to education which is not undertaken during class hours.
+With that said, informal education refers to education that is not undertaken during class hours.
 It is not planned and does not follow any learning methods.
-It can be easily learned by observing people in the marketplace, in a hotel or at home.
+It can be easily learned by observing people in the marketplace, in a hotel, or at home.

 Unlike the previous type of education, informal teaching has not got any particular schedule.
 It is based on the experiences of an individual.

 Informal Education Examples:

 - Learning of the mother tongue by an individual

-- Children taught some basic things from their parents.
+- Children taught some basic things by their parents.